Updated for tax year 2017

 If you receive less than the full amount because the credit eliminates your tax bill, you may qualify for the refundable Additional Child Tax Credit.

 If your family’s unreimbursed medical and dental expenses in 2017 exceed 10 percent of AGI, you can claim the amount above 10 percent as an itemized deduction.

 Expenses must be for the diagnosis, cure, mitigation, treatment or prevention of disease, or treatment.

 Premiums for medical, dental and some long-term care insurance, and transportation costs primarily for and essential to medical care may also qualify.
 Only prescription medication and insulin are eligible.

 Expenses include court costs, adoption agency fees, attorney fees and travel.
-The credit is non-refundable for 2016, which means it is limited to your tax liability for the year, and your return and adoption-related documents must be mailed to the IRS.
+The credit is non-refundable for 2017, which means it is limited to your tax liability for the year.
+Your return and adoption-related documents must be mailed to the Internal Revenue Service (IRS).

 Alimony or Back Alimony

 If you paid alimony or back alimony in cash during 2017, you can deduct that amount even if you claim the standard deduction.